 And if you feel called to share your eating disorder recovery story, reach out to me here!

-Merrit Elizabeth is an Eating Disorder Recovery Coach certified by The Carolyn Costin Institute.
-She holds a master’s degree in Health Promotion Management and has years of experience working with women with eating disorders.
+Merrit Elizabeth Stahle is an Eating Disorder Recovery Coach certified by The Carolyn Costin Institute.
+She holds a master’s degree in Health Promotion Management and a certification in Applied Neuroscience.
+With many years of experience, she has worked with hundreds of clients, parents, and treatment team members to support lasting recovery.
+Fully recovered herself, she combines professional training with lived experience to help women rebuild trust, confidence, and freedom around food and body.

 read or leave a comment +